 Interesting piece from an American features agency about whether sitcoms can survive the west-to-east journey across the Atlantic and the process of being remade, following the debut of the US version of The Office.
-Ties in well with a piece I wrote some years ago about the differences in the two nations\’ senses of humour.
+Ties in well with a piece I wrote some years ago about the differences in the [intlink id=”two-nations-divided-by-a-common-sense-of-humour” type=”page”]two nations’ senses of humour[/intlink].

 Can Britcoms be turned into sitcoms?

 British comedy is edgier and often doesn’t translate well.

 Sometimes things get lost in translation — even when the language is the same.

 Take TV comedies.
 Just because a show’s a hit in the U.K. doesn’t mean it’s gonna fly in the U.S. There’s often a big gap between the tone of the two cultures’ shows and their sources of humor.
 They’re created and written in different ways, and some of the naughty bits the Brits get away with would never pass FCC scrutiny.